 John joined the company in 1990 and the Board in 2000, initially as Engineering Director, taking on the role of Design Services Director in 2009.
 While John has overall responsibility for the contract design services the company provides to defence and government organisations, he retains a wide technical brief covering the design, modelling and simulation of all types of fixed and mobile radio systems.

 David Hendon joined MAC as a non-executive director in 2012.
-He is senior advisor at Ofcom, working on spectrum, international strategy and network resilience issues.
-He is also a visiting professor at Surrey University and chairman of the 5G Innovation Centre’s Strategy Advisory Board.
+He is a visiting professor at Surrey University and chairman of the 5G Innovation Centre's Strategy Advisory Board.
 He is independent Chairman of the 4G/TV Co-existence Oversight Board established by DCMS.
-He is a member of the Smart Meters Steering Group & Strategic Programme Board at DECC, a non-executive director of ContinuumBridge Ltd, a member of Ofcom’s Spectrum Advisory Board, deputy-chairman of the Radio Communications Foundation and a member of the IET’s Communications Sector Panel.
-From 2002 to 2011, David was a Director in the Department for Business, Innovation & Skills where he was responsible for BIS's business-facing activities and policy in communications networks, internet, software and computer services, information and cyber security, electronics, digital content, media, publishing and postal sectors and, from 2010, the Office for Life Sciences.
+He is a member of the Smart Meters Steering Group & Strategic Programme Board at BEIS, a Senior Technical Advisor on ESN to the Home Office, deputy-chairman of the Radio Communications Foundation and a member of the IET's Communications Sector Panel.
+From 2011 to 2017, David was a Senior Advisor at Ofcom advising on spectrum and resilience issues and from 2002 to 2011 he was a Director in the Department for Business, Innovation & Skills where he was responsible for BIS's business-facing activities and policy in communications networks, internet, software and computer services, information and cyber security, electronics, digital content, media, publishing and postal sectors and, from 2010, the Office for Life Sciences.
 He was previously Chief Executive of the Radiocommunications Agency, which managed UK radio spectrum prior to the establishment of Ofcom.
 His earlier career included appointments in the Ministry of Defence, the Home Office, Cabinet Office and the Department of Trade & Industry, all involving electronic communications.
-He was Chairman of the Board of the European Telecommunications Standards Institute from 1996 to 1999 and was formerly a council member of the Particle Physics & Astronomy and the Engineering & Physical Sciences Research Councils.
+He was Chairman of the Board of the European Telecommunications Standards Institute from 1996 to 1999.